 What is potash?

-Over 70% of global potassium chloride capacity is based on conventional underground mining, which is the intended process for Jansen.
+How is potash mined?Globally, over 70 per cent of potash is extracted through conventional underground mining, like the mine we are developing in our Jansen potash project.
 The remainder comes from solution mining and the processing of natural brines.

 What is potash used for?Together with its role as a fertiliser, potash is used to decrease the acidity of soils which helps to improve the water-holding capacity of soil, which can help to conserve water and reduce erosion.

 Who purchases potash?The market includes a diverse range of buyers, including farmers, industrial users, and others so the scope and applications of potash are incredibly broad.

 What is the environmental footprint of potash?Compared to other fertilisers, potash has environmental benefits, specifically when it comes to its consumption and production footprint.

 During production, potash results in lower carbon emissions compared to other fertilisers.
 The method of mining to be used at our Jansen site when production commences is less energy-intensive and involves very low levels of water consumption and other land resources compared to other types of mining.

 When processed downstream, potash is not energy-intensive, does not release carbon dioxide into the atmosphere and does not present the seepage risk to waterways or aquatic life of other fertilisers.